August 5

 Peter O'Connor's world record long jump in 1901 stood for twenty years.
 He was Irish, competing under the British flag — a fact he protested loudly.
 At the 1906 Athens Olympics, when Britain's flag was raised after his silver medal, O'Connor climbed the flagpole and waved a green flag that read 'Erin go Brach.'
 He was 34 years old.
 Officials had to climb after him.
 He stayed up until he was ready to come down.

-Mozaffar ad-Din Shah Qajar agrees to convert Iran's government to a constitutional monarchy, yielding to the Persian …
+Mozaffar ad-Din Shah Qajar signed the decree converting Iran's government to a constitutional monarchy, yielding to t…

-Mozaffar ad-Din Shah Qajar agrees to convert Iran's government to a constitutional monarchy, yielding to the Persian Constitutional Revolution.
-The concession established Iran's first parliament (Majlis) — a watershed moment that introduced representative government to the Middle East.
+Mozaffar ad-Din Shah Qajar signed the decree converting Iran's government to a constitutional monarchy, yielding to the pressure of the Persian Constitutional Revolution that had united merchants, clergy, and reformers against absolute royal power.
+The concession established Iran's first elected parliament, the Majlis, marking a watershed moment that introduced representative government to the Middle East.
+The Shah died within months of signing the decree, and his successor attempted to reverse the reforms by force, triggering a civil conflict that defined Iranian politics for the next decade.

 Six Ford Model T cars began ferrying passengers through Tokyo’s Ginza district, launching Japan’s first taxi service.